fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 <Demo file="styled.svelte" />

 Feel free to open the component files and modify the styles to suit your design.
-If you want to tweak the logic in a reusable way then have a look at the corresponding headless component.
+If you want to go to the next level and tweak the logic in a reusable way then you may want to have a look at the corresponding headless component.

 ---

 ## Headless components

-Every UI component has a corresponding headless component built from sharable building blocs and logic, and containing the attributes and behavior.
+Every UI component has a corresponding headless component built from sharable building blocs and logic, and managing the attributes and the behavior.

-When you instanciate a headless component you can use it with the `choco` action.
+When you instantiate a headless component you can use it with the `choco` action.
 The preprocessor takes care of spreading the attributes and managing actions for you.

 Here's an example using the headless `ToggleButton` class to create an unstyled toggle button: